ArmyOfRobots/gooddog.github.io/_pages/bumble/xavier-provisioning.md

 Once you get your NVIDIA Jetson AGX Dev Kit, you will need to setup the SDK Manager on a compatible computer, and then flash your Dev Kit with the latest L4T (Linux for Tegra) images.
-Sadly, NVIDIA is often really slow releasing support for new operating systems, so as of August 2021, you would need an Ubuntu 18.04 image to do the flashing and use the tools.
+Sadly, NVIDIA is often really slow releasing support for new operating systems, so as of August 2022, you would need an Ubuntu 20.04 image to do the flashing and use the tools.

 Thankfully, they have a docker image that you can use for flashing.
 Instructions based on these: https://docs.nvidia.com/sdk-manager/docker-containers/index.html

 1. Download the image from https://developer.nvidia.com/nvidia-sdk-manager-docker-image
-   (As of August 2021, we are using SDK Manager version 1.7, and Jetson 4.6: sdkmanager-1.7.0.8846_docker)
+   (As of August August 2022, we are using SDK Manager version 1.8.1, and Jetson 5.0.2: sdkmanager-1.8.1.10392)

 2. From a terminal, load the Docker image: